allalellali/Audio-Downlaoder-/README.md

 # Audio Downloader

-A simple GUI application to download audio from YouTube videos using Python and yt-dlp.
+A simple GUI application to download audios using Python and yt-dlp.

 ## Features